 You may not know it, but you have already given your consent to submit to such a test if you’ve been arrested for DUI or DWAI.
 Under Colorado’s “express consent” law getting behind the wheel and driving on a road or highway in the state of Colorado means that you have consented to blood, breath or chemical testing if you have been validly arrested for suspicion of DUI or DWAI.

-While you can refuse (or revoke your consent to) a post-arrest blood, breath, or chemical test in Colorado, doing so comes with some serious consequences, including license suspension and an ignition interlock.
+While you can refuse (or revoke your consent to) post-arrest blood, breath, or chemical testing in Colorado, doing so comes with some serious consequences, including license suspension and an ignition interlock.
 Additionally, your refusal to submit to post-arrest testing can be used against you at trial as evidence of your guilt.
 However, if you haven’t been arrested and an officer asks you to submit to a breath test on the side of the road, you can respectfully refuse the test like you can with the other field sobriety tests discussed above.

 What are the possible penalties for a 1st time DUI conviction?